Tropical expansions and toric variety bundles: Introduction

 \subsection{Acknowledgements}

-We thank Luca~Battistella and Dhruv~Ranganathan for numerous inspiring conversations.
-Heartfelt thanks are owed to the anonymous referee who, in addition to providing many expositional comments, supplied a key suggestion helping us to remove a superfluous smoothness hypothesis in Sections~\ref{sec: Yvbullet} and \ref{sec: Yv closed stratum}.
+We have benefited from numerous conversations with Luca~Battistella, Sam~Molcho, Leonid~Monin, and Dhruv~Ranganathan.
+Heartfelt thanks are owed to the anonymous referee, who supplied several key suggestions helping us to remove a superfluous smoothness hypothesis in Sections~\ref{sec: Yvbullet} and \ref{sec: Yv closed stratum}, and identified an important conceptual mistake in an earlier version of the proof of Theorem~\ref{thm: Yv description}.

 F.C. was supported by the EPFL Chair of Arithmetic Geometry (ARG), and N.N. was supported by the Herchel Smith Fund.